jjmontesl/ddd/README.md

 ## Features

-- Scenegraph approach (not yet there, in refactoring)
+- Procedurally generate and alter 2D and 3D geometry
+- Object catalog ("prefabs") management
 - Export 2D to SVG
 - Export 3D to GLTF, FBX or OBJ
 - Builtin viewer based on Trimesh/...?
-- Procedurally generate and alter 2D and 3D geometry
 - TTF based generation of text geometry

-- Procedural objects library
+- Procedural objects library and examples

+- Scenegraph approach? (not yet there, in refactoring)

 ## Introduction